 1. Remove (and reoptimize) the already optimized content

 Removing your optimized content (including the keyword phrases) which is leading to cannibalization.
-This is the best way to avoid keyword cannibalization issues.

 We recently had this issue where we were ranking for a keyword on “how to start a blog” for the topic “how to make your blog profitable”.